Sylius/Sylius/docs/customization/api.rst

 .. warning::

-    As we can use only one Normalizer per resource we need to set priority higher then one from Sylius.
+    As we can use only one Normalizer per resource we need to set priority for it, higher then the priority of the Sylius one.
-    You can find priority value of Normalizer in ``src/Sylius/Bundle/ApiBundle/Resources/config/services/serializers.xml``
+    You can find the priority value of the Sylius Normalizer in ``src/Sylius/Bundle/ApiBundle/Resources/config/services/serializers.xml``

 Then we can add the new field: